IBM/aspera-cli/docs/README.erb.md

 The behavior can be controlled with:

 - `--interactive=<yes|no>` (default=yes if STDIN is a terminal, else no)
-  - yes : missing mandatory parameters/arguments are asked to the user
+  - yes: missing mandatory parameters/arguments are asked to the user
-  - no : missing mandatory parameters/arguments raise an error message
+  - no: missing mandatory parameters/arguments raise an error message
 - `--ask-options=<yes|no>` (default=no)
   - optional parameters/arguments are asked to user